It’s Smart to Use Pets In Marketing and Advertising Campaigns

 • Dog or Cat (puppies or kittens if you’re serious)

-So, if you apply this interesting new twist on marketing and become a big success with it, tell me, who will be waiting the most anxiously for you at the end of the day?
-Who will be so excited to see you when you get home, despite your shortfalls and petty crimes, that they will need to be told “back!” or “down!” just so you can get through the doorway?
-Is it any wonder we are starting to repay the sentiment and get excited by seeing them in ads?
+So, if you apply this interesting new twist on marketing and become a big success with it, tell me: who will be waiting most anxiously for you at the end of the day?
+Who will be so excited to see you when you get home—despite your shortcomings and petty crimes—that they will need to be told “back!” or “down!” just so you can get through the doorway?
+Is it any wonder we’re starting to repay the sentiment and get excited when we see them in ads?

 Share: